NewAlexandria/demo_code/data-pipes/DESIGN.md

 In some places I elected to filter certain actions within a loop.
 In a production environment with high-volume data, we would split lists and recombine them, to minimize reprocessing.

+In the interest of time, I have not use OOO to de-duplicate some code and functions.
+Likewise, SRP is not always followed.

 ### Output Formatting

 There are a number of reasons to [separate output formatting from data storage](https://github.com/PeterCamilleri/format_engine), in a system like this.
 The practice commonly happens with web content publication, because the consumer of web content can be humans with different reader formats, accessibility needs, or bots that consume for republishing, sharing, or search/crawling.

 Separating output formatting / rendering / presenters ensures that the data warehouse remains a consistent source of truth, while allowing for many different consumers of the data platform.

+The demo does not do this.